 The Meat Industry Trust (MIT) administers the scheme via its Bursary Working Committee (BWC).
 The BWC is made up of a team of people who represent the research fraternity, the interests of the industry and has knowledge about the Tertiary Institutions.
 Prof Theuns Erasmus has been the chairman of this committee since 2016.
-You can find contact him, his details are here.

 The BWC liaises closely with the Tertiary Institution and the relevant Head of Department and/or Supervisor under whose guidance the student will conduct the post graduate study (Masters or Doctorate).